lichtec/FSND-Project2/README.md

 4. When connected to tournament, run `/i tournament.sql` to create all the necessary tables and views.

 5. You can now run the tournament python methods as necessary.

+##A Note Regarding Multiple Tournaments
+Using multiple tournaments is possible but you can choose not to use it.
+If you don't specify a tournament then the functions wil reference the default tournament.
+To add an additional tournament use the NewTournament() function.